-- Make the yeast mixture: Combine yeast, warm water, and 1 teaspoon granulated sugar in bowl of a heavy-duty stand mixer; let stand five minutes.
+- Make the yeast mixture: Combine yeast, warm water, and 1 teaspoon granulated sugar in a bowl of a heavy-duty stand mixer; let stand five minutes.
 Add milk, eggs, salt, and remaining granulated sugar.

 - Form a dough: Combine yeast mixture with 2/3 of the flour, mix until smooth.
 Gradually add remaining flour, beating until a sticky dough forms.
 Transfer to a lightly greased bowl; turn dough over to grease the top as well.
 Cover and refrigerate for four to twenty-four hours.

-- Proof: Cover and allow dough to sit at just above room temperature for about ninety minutes.
+- Proof: Cover and allow the dough to sit at just above room temperature for about ninety minutes.
 It should double in size.

 - Roll and Cut: Turn dough out onto a floured surface.
 Roll to ¼ inch thickness.
 Cut into 2 ½ inch squares.

-- Fry until golden: Pour oil to depth of two to three inches in a heavy-bottomed Dutch oven; heat to 360f.
+- Fry until golden: Pour oil to a depth of two to three inches in a heavy-bottomed Dutch oven; heat to 360f.
 Fry dough, in batches, two to three minutes on each side or until golden brown.
 Drain on a wire rack.
 Dust with powdered sugar.